Eliseo Quintanilla: Europe

 In May 2010, Quintanilla signed a one-year contract with Luis Ángel Firpo and on 24 May 2011, Quintanilla signed with Guatemalan club Municipal.
 Quintanilla scored an amazing goal from a free kick on 1 December 2011 against Marquense.
-The goal won the prize called "Premios Matador" on ESPN Deportes.
+The goal won the "Premios Matador" prize on ESPN Deportes.
 He received 96%, from the 10 players voting, which broke the voting record for "Premios Matador".

 Match-fixing ban

-On September 20, 2013, Quintanilla was banned for 6 months due to his involvement with match fixing.
+On 20 September 2013, Quintanilla was banned for 6 months due to his involvement with match fixing.

 International career

 Quintanilla made his debut for El Salvador, aged 16 years, in a February 2000 friendly match against Honduras and has, as of December 2011, earned a total of 59 caps, scoring 15 goals.
 He has represented his country in 19 FIFA World Cup qualification matches and played at the 2007 and 2009 UNCAF Nations Cups, as well as at the 2007, 2009 and 2011 CONCACAF Gold Cups.

 On 22 June 2008, Eliseo scored two goals as El Salvador came back in a thriller to defeat Panama, 3–1.
 With the win, El Salvador advanced to Round 3 in the CONCACAF Zone in the World Cup Qualifiers for Africa 2010.

 On 28 March 2009, Quintanilla scored his twelfth, and quite possibly most memorable goal with the national team.
 The goal came in a World Cup qualification match against the USA and marked the first time in over eleven years that El Salvador had managed to score a goal against them.
-The match ultimately ended in a 2 all draw.
+The match ultimately ended in a 2–2 draw.